blekenbleu/blekenbleu.github.io/microscope/basics.md

 "tube length" is approximately the objective's focal length for its specified magnification,
 if that objective was a simple convex lens.
 The lower diagram, which is nominally about more modern microscopes,
-is arguably also more accurate for tradition "finite" microscopes,
+is arguably also more accurate for some "finite" microscopes,
-if `Objective+Infinity space+Tube lens` are considered together as a nontrivial classic "finite" objective.
+if `Objective` + `Infinity space` + `Tube lens` are considered together as a compensated "finite" objective.
+While infinity objectives can be used with a tube lens of any focal length,
+specified magnification depends on that focal length.

 #### [Abramowitz &amp; Davidson "Optical Microscopy"](https://micro.magnet.fsu.edu/primer/pdfs/microscopy.pdf)
 #### [Douglas B. Murphy "FUNDAMENTALS OF LIGHT MICROSCOPY AND ELECTRONIC IMAGING"](https://www.biology.uoc.gr/courses/BIOL493/documents/book.pdf)